bogaudio/BogaudioModules/README-prerelease.md

   - "By param entry" allows negative scale values to be set for a switch by the parameter-entry method, but clicks on a switch will just toggle between on and off.
 This is the default.
   - "On second click" causes a click on a non-inverting but enabled switch to change to inverting; anotehr click turns it off.
   - "None" disables inverting entirely.
 This option is handy if you want to map MIDI controller buttons/pads to switches.

+Option "Average" sets the output to be the average of its inputs.
+The divisor for the average is the number of inputs in use; for example, if three inputs are connected, each output will be the sum of those inputs, scaled by the corresponding switch values, and divided by three.

 Two other options, "Exclusive by rows" and "Exclusive by columns", if enabled, allow only one switch to be non-zero in a row, or column, respectively.
 Both may be on at once.
 (These options do not work well with MIDI mapping via Rack's MIDI-MAP module; this is a known issue for which there is no good solution; but see the discussion [here](https://github.com/bogaudio/BogaudioModules/issues/112) for a potential workaround.
 The same problem may apply to other parameter-mapping methods.)